 Downtown, the Curtiss Hotel opened in June within a 105-year-old Terra Cotta office building on the National Register of Historic Places.
 The Curtiss is a 68-room property featuring an all-weather urban hot springs, rooftop patio, revolving bar and other high-end amenities.

-WHAT’S AHEAD: The Lipsey Buffalo Architecture Center will open within the Richardson Olmsted Campus, adjacent to Hotel Henry, in early 2019.
+WHAT’S AHEAD: The Lipsey Architecture Center of Buffalo will open within the Richardson Olmsted Campus, adjacent to Hotel Henry, in late 2018.
 The center will feature the city’s first exhibit space permanently dedicated to telling the story of its architectural legacy – a starting point for visitors looking to explore Buffalo’s built environment.